-- Additional reports from specialized teachers, orientation and mobility specialists or other professionals working with the student - Current relevant medical reports - Any documentation, including anecdotal information, which reflects the student's needs in the learning environment.
+- Additional reports from specialized teachers, orientation and mobility specialists or other professionals working with the student. - Current relevant medical reports. - Any documentation, including anecdotal information, which reflects the student's needs in the learning environment.

-For additional information, please refer to the case study on pages 43 to 46.
+For additional information, please refer to the Case Study - Shannon.